lcunquei/EventConstSubProducer/README.md

  In ALICE we found that Rmax~025 did not bias the jet pT for R=0.2 and R=0.4 jets.
 The optimal value needs to be tested and might not be the same for all jet R.

+ ## Testing it

+ In order to test it, I downloaded JetToolBox: https://twiki.cern.ch/twiki/bin/viewauth/CMS/JetToolbox and extended the configuration file to have this new ECS producer and jets.